-Now that you are educated on all the types of caviar that there is, let’s discuss what you should pair with your caviar.
+Now that you are educated on all the types of caviar in the world, let’s discuss what you should pair with your caviar.
 The most traditional way to serve caviar is through means of an appetizer and at a chilled temperature.
 If you are serving it yourself, be weary of metallic spoons.
-The metallic taste can wear off and make the fish taste close to awful.
+The metallic taste can come off and make the fish taste close to awful.
 There are common garnishes that you can put on top of your caviar, for example: sour cream, hard-boiled eggs, chopped onions, parsley and dill.
 It is also important not to take large bites, but to take smaller ones in order to preserve the rich taste that caviar offers.
 Wine is also a fantastic pairing to include with caviar.
 Marky’s, another caviar seller, put together a list of what goes best with what:

 - Chardonnay & Beluga, Osetra, White Sturgeon Caviar